Smoking & Second Hand Smoke, what it does to cause all that trouble

 Although it is only one of many dangerous substances in cigarettes, nicotine is responsible for making cigarettes so addictive.
 Studies have shown nicotine to be as addictive as heroin and cocaine.

 Tar is the dark substance that actually carries the nicotine to the lungs.
-Along with the nicotine, it also carries the long list of other chemicals: Benzene, Radon and Other Nasty Stuff.
+Along with the nicotine, it also carries a long list of other chemicals: Benzene, Radon, and Other Nasty Stuff.
 These are chemicals that the Environmental Protection Agency has said you don’t want in your home since they cause cancer.
 You inhale them when you smoke.

 One of the risks faced in smoking is heavy metal poisoning from the cadmium in cigarette smoke.
 Smoking creates an accumulation of cadmium in organs and the severe anemia associated with cadmium toxicity

-Hemochromatosis (Iron Overload) Increased levels of iron which increases the activity of the free radicals.
+Hemochromatosis (Iron Overload): Increased levels of iron, which increase the activity of the free radicals.
 For iron overload patients, who outnumber anemia patients, this extra iron just multiplies the ill effects of all the other toxins.

-Damage done by smoking cigarette and what you can do about it
+Damage done by smoking cigarettes and what you can do about it

 Below you will find the many different deficiencies caused by cigarette smoking that hurt the body.
 You don’t have to take notes; we put the recommended vitamins at the bottom for your convenience.

 Vitamin E: One damage that is done by smoking is that the numerous toxic substances from the cigarette smoke cause scars to form on the arterial walls.
-These scars take the place of normal cells in the body and they don’t replace their function.
+These scars take the place of normal cells in the body, and they don’t replace their function.
 This replacement happens in the process called oxidation.
 Vitamin E can stop that damage from occurring as it is an antioxidant.
-(For an understanding of oxidation and the solution antioxidants see article
+(For an understanding of oxidation and the solution antioxidants, see the article

 Free Radicals & Antioxidants).